thooks1203/echodeed/EchoDeed_Overview.md

 - **Safe environment** with content filtering and adult supervision
 - **Proper consent process** before children can participate
 - **Email notifications** when your child earns or uses rewards
+- **Dual reward benefits**—you can earn rewards too when your child's kindness is verified
 - **Complete anonymity** protects your child's identity online

 ## Why does this matter?